 C. For private inquiries, the Steering Group may be reached by email at email@example.com.
 Unlike the repository, there is no tracking function for private inquiries.

-A. Discussion among Steering Group Members may take place in issues, by email, or through any other method they agree to.
+A. Discussion among Steering Group Representatives may take place in issues, by email, or through any other method they agree to.

 B. By consensus, the Steering Group may choose to hold phone, in-person, or online meetings.
 Adequate notice of the time and place should be given.
 If the Steering Group holds meetings, announcements and minutes should be recorded in the issue tracker of the Steering Group repository.